widberg/fmtk/README.md

 ## Contributing

-See the [FMTK Contributing Guidelines](https://github.com/widberg/fmtk/blob/master/CONTRIBUTING.md).
 For an inexhaustive list of things you can help with check out the [How To Help](https://github.com/widberg/fmtk/wiki/How-To-Help) wiki entry.

 ## Related Projects